gerardnico/bash-lib/docs/lib/bashlib-command.md

 ### command::echo_eval

-Echo a command line at the info level and eval it
+Echo a command line and eval it

 #### Example